Spitalfield riots: Origins

 An Act was passed in 1765, making it a felony punishable by death to break into any house, or shop, with the intent to maliciously destroy, or damage, any silk in the process of manufacture.
 The "cutters" continued rioting in 1767, 1768 and again in 1769; attacking workshops and wounding any who stood in their way.
+From 1766 until 1826 there was total prohibition on the import of French woven silks into Britain.
+From 1773 wages were controlled by legislation that came to be known as The Spitalfields Acts, effectively instituting minimum wages in the industry in the Spitalfields area (although not in other silk-weaving districts).
+This legislation and the prohibition of French imports remained in place until 1824 when they were repealed as part of the movement towards free trade.

 Spitalfield riots

 In September 1769, an attempt was made to arrest an entire meeting of weavers.
 An officer with a party of soldiers invested a pub, the "Dolphin", in Spitalfields, "where a number of riotous weavers, commonly called cutters, were assembled to collect contributions from their brethren towards supporting themselves in order to distress their masters and oblige them to advance their wages".
 Meeting with resistance, the soldiers fired on the weavers and killed two, and captured four.
 The remainder fled and lay concealed in cellars of houses and in the vaults of the churches throughout the night of terror not only for them but also for their womenfolk.